DivSriv/IBMBuildathon/README.md

 The Application classifies different fashion products using custom model built using IBM Watson.

 # How To Run VisRec.exe
-It is necessary to exclude from check from all PC using that program by the following procedure.
+It is necessary to run the program by the following procedure.
 Add an exclusion to Windows Security ->

 Go to Start > Settings > Update & Security > Windows Security > Virus & threat protection.